chrisjackson-pellicle/PAV/README.md

   --max_blast_hits INTEGER, -max_hits INTEGER
                         Maximum number of BLAST hits to retain per intergenic region.
-Default is: 1
+Default is: 1 --custom_blast_db PATH, -blast_db PATH
+                        Custom BLAST database path or directory for intergenic region analysis.
+Can be a direct path to the database or a directory containing BLAST database files.
+If not provided, uses the default order_genomes_blastdb.

 General pipeline options:
   --output_directory DIR, -out_dir DIR